Drought-stricken Nevada enacts ban on ‘non-functional’ grass

 Other cities and states have enacted temporary grass bans during short-term droughts, but Nevada is the first place in the country to put in place a regional ban on certain uses of grass.

-Lake Mead and Lake Powell, the two reservoirs where Colorado River water is stored, are projected to shrink this year to levels that would trigger the first-ever official shortage declaration in the region and cut the amount allocated to Nevada and Arizona.
+Lake Mead and Lake Powell, the two reservoirs where Colorado River water is stored, are projected to shrink this year to levels that would trigger the region's first-ever official shortage declaration and cut the amount allocated to Nevada and Arizona.

-Water officials in both states have said that even with the cuts, they'll still have enough water to accomodate projected population growth, but are working to limit certain kinds of consumption.
+Water officials in both states have said that even with the cuts, they'll still have enough water to accommodate projected population growth, but are working to limit certain kinds of consumption.

 In Arizona, farmers in Pinal County south of Phoenix have had to stop irrigating their fields because of the cuts.
 Nevada stands to lose about 4% of its allocation, although the state has historically not used its entire share.